 Facility components have been sited to minimize impacts to wildlife habitat.
-This includes preferentially siting wind turbines in terrestrial cultural communities (e.g., agricultural land, disturbed/developed communities, and plantations) and open uplands to avoid or minimize impacts to forested uplands and wetland communities.
-Forested uplands are one of the most abundant community types within the Study Area, occupying approximately 1,485.5 acres (33% of the Study Area).
-However, only 7% of forested uplands within the Study Area (101 acres) will be impacted by the construction of the Facility.
-In comparison, 12% of terrestrial cultural communities within the Study Area (52.9 acres) will be impacted by the construction and operation of the Facility.
+This includes preferentially siting wind turbines in terrestrial cultural communities (e.g., agricultural land and disturbed/developed communities) and open uplands to avoid or minimize impacts to forested uplands and wetland communities.
+Only 4% of forested uplands within the Study Area (27.8 acres) will be impacted by the construction of the Facility.
+In comparison, 11% of terrestrial cultural communities within the Study Area (332.7 acres), and 8% of open uplands within the Study Area (6.1 acres) will be impacted by the construction and operation of the Facility.

-It is anticipated that approximately 262 acres of terrestrial cultural communities and 52.9 acres of open uplands will be directly impacted by construction-related disturbance.
+It is anticipated that approximately 332.7 acres of terrestrial cultural communities and 6.1 acres of open uplands will be directly impacted by construction-related disturbance.
 On a landscape scale, an abundance of these habitats occurs within the Study Area, in nearby areas, and in the broader region.
-Of the total impacts, 218.1 acres of terrestrial cultural communities and 34.1 acres of open uplands will be only temporarily impacted during construction and will be allowed to return to their previous condition post-construction.
+Of the total impacts, 258.1 acres of terrestrial cultural communities and 3.5 acres of open uplands will be only temporarily impacted during construction and will be allowed to return to their previous condition post-construction.
 As the Study Area is surrounded by similar habitats within the disturbance areas and most of the wildlife species that may be impacted by the Facility currently have stable populations within New York State and the region, any indirect impacts are not anticipated to be significant.
 The indirect impacts would be short term in duration, and various wildlife species would be expected to return to the temporarily disturbed areas following construction.

 During the construction of aboveground Facility components (e.g., the substation, access roads, wind turbine foundations), grading will occur in association with leveling areas for Facility component installation.
-In these areas, existing vegetation will be cleared and structures and/or impervious surfaces will be installed.
+In these areas, existing vegetation will be cleared, and structures and/or impervious surfaces will be installed.
 Non-impervious areas will be maintained in an early successional state for the life of the Facility.
-Maintained early successional areas are expected to provide considerable habitat value for many wildlife species including pollinators and other invertebrates, small mammals, reptiles and amphibians, and avian species.
-A total of approximately 24.5 acres of terrestrial cultural communities, 34.1 acres of open uplands, 35.0 acres of forested uplands, and 2.5 acres of wetlands will be maintained in a successional state.
+Where these early successional communities are established in former row cropland, these maintained communities will likely provide improved habitat value for many wildlife species, including pollinators and other invertebrates, small mammals, reptiles and amphibians, and some avian species.
+A total of approximately 51.1 acres of terrestrial cultural communities will be maintained in a successional state.

 Changes in vegetation have the potential to influence the behavior of wildlife species by changing the quality of habitat for foraging, nesting, or roosting, although significant adverse impacts on wildlife are not expected.
-As indicated previously, the row crop fields that will be disturbed by Facility construction provide habitat for relatively few wildlife species.
+As indicated previously, the row crop fields that will be disturbed by Facility construction provide habitat for relatively few wildlife species and conversion to an early successional community may benefit some species.